© Helen Johnson

 I swallowed a smile at the thought of our Ketil, the village boy I had grown up with, as an 'important man'.
 I nodded, wishing he would leave me to finish my work.

-"I will wait for your father."
-He settled himself at the doorframe again.
+But he said, "I will wait for your father," and settled himself at the doorframe again.

 A scream cut everything.